-To implement the Ecosystem-based Approach (EBA) in Maritime Spatial Planning (MSP) in a cross-border setting is a challenge as it involves administrative, planning and other institutional differences.
-This handbook aims to contribute to a better understanding of such differences context and to provide tools for a more harmonised implementation of EBA in MSP.
+Implementing the Ecosystem-based Approach (EBA) in Maritime Spatial Planning (MSP) in a cross-border setting is a challenge as it involves administrative, planning and other institutional concepts.
+This handbook aims to contribute to a better understanding of the different contexts and to provide tools for a more harmonised implementation of EBA in MSP

-- How to implement the ecosystem-based approach in the MSP process?
+- How should the ecosystem-based approach be implemented in the MSP process?

 The handbook is developed within the framework of the Pan Baltic Scope project.